Harukaze9/JsonAsCommandTree/readme.md

 the completion command `docker ps --format '{{.Names}}'` is processed, and input completion candidates are created using the names of running processes in Docker.
 In this way, you can easily specify completion commands as needed.

+## Contributing

+We welcome contributions from everyone, regardless of their background or expertise.
+Here are some ways you can contribute to our project:

+- Fork the repository and create your own branch for new features or bug fixes.
+- Report bugs or suggest new features by opening an issue.

+Thank you for your support and interest in our project!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.